 Marine renewable energy projects

 Marine renewable energy includes:

 - Tidal stream

 - Tidal range

-Find advice, data and evidence for your marine renewable energy development:
+Find guidance, data and evidence for your marine renewable energy development.

 - Marine licence information and guidance on applying from our permitting service